 Screen Two; Writer: AFN Clarke; Director: Alan Clarke; Producer: Terry Coles

 The first production to be shown in the Screen Two strand, Contact was broadcast on BBC2 at 10.10pm on Sunday 6 January 1985.1 An account of British Army patrols around the border in South Armagh, Contact was an appropriate start for Screen Two given its contemporary concerns, politically sensitive subject matter and distinctive style.
 Filmed between 6 and 29 August 1984, Contact was directed by Alan Clarke.2 It is one of the highlights of Clarke’s astonishing body of work.
-Jim Naughton’s review of Contact is largely characteristic of the critical acclaim that it received: “a crisp, tight, elegant piece of work, wonderfully shot […] by Philip Bonham Carter and making brilliant use of sound”, the film “found a new angle on Northern Ireland, which is more than can be said for most programmes about that […] province”.3 Typically for his work, it achieved more formal acclaim abroad, winning First Prize at the Locarno Film Festival, which Clarke described as a “high spot” of his career, “absolutely great”.4 However, there was another Clarke at work on Contact whose own contribution has been underexplored: its writer, AFN Clarke…
+Jim Naughton’s review of Contact is largely characteristic of the critical acclaim that it received: “a crisp, tight, elegant piece of work, wonderfully shot […] by Philip Bonham Carter and making brilliant use of sound”, the film “found a new angle on Northern Ireland, which is more than can be said for most programmes about that […] province”.3 Typically for a Clarke piece it achieved more acclaim abroad, winning the Golden Leopard’s Eye at the Locarno International Film Festival, where the jury praised the “intelligence and precision with which the camera describes the story of a British patrol in Northern Ireland while leaving the spectator free to judge”.4 Clarke described the win as a “high spot” of his career, “absolutely great”.5 However, there was another Clarke at work on Contact whose own contribution has been underexplored: its writer, AFN Clarke…

 Eventually, a car speeds into view.
 Several British soldiers emerge from outside the frame and block the road.
 This opening image establishes a contrast between the natural green of the countryside, a pure green with connotations of Ireland and Irish nationalism, and the camouflage uniforms of the soldiers, here first seen against the grey of the road.
 There’s a similar contrast between their uniforms and the organic greens and browns worn by locals they interrogate.
 These shots reinforce the idea that the soldiers cannot assimilate themselves fully into their surroundings.
 I’m still content with this observation of mise-en-scène, in that the clash of organic and non-organic colours and textures is a clear visual thread throughout the film.
 However, I do think that I leap too quickly into interpreting that, in a baldly-stated way, before I’ve provided enough evidence.
 If the locals seem innocent, then that’s perhaps an ambiguity left by the film: the source book gives us a more detailed sense of the possibility of threat, the tactics that groups use and why soldiers might be particularly on edge at given moments.
 Toby Harnden details the use of ‘scout cars’ to check that roads are clear of soldiers.
 However, as the scene develops, our first view of ‘contact’ between the soldiers and the Irish is based upon the British exercising their power.
 One man is shot dead, the other lies on the ground while the unspeaking Commander pushes a gun into his face.
 Throughout this scene, and for most of Contact, the Irish are silent.
 Described simply as “gun-runners”, they represent an administrative problem for British rule, which is deaf to, or actively silences, the subaltern culture of the indigenous people.
 This kind of colonial reading is reinforced by the description of Northern Ireland in Psy-Warriors as Britain’s “last colonial battlefield[…] the rear end of the cruelty and exploitation of over thirty colonial wars”.
 The Interrogator, using an image which we might see as anticipating the circularity of Elephant, compares the situation to “a dog devouring its own tail”.

 Contact’s soldiers resemble Scum’s trainees, which I’d be tempted to see as a deliberate paralleling of institutionalised youth, given that Scum was intended as part of a trilogy including a play about youths entering the army.
-In the regimented, imprisoning headquarters, the young men, led by Scum’s “daddy” John Blundell, eat and wash communally before retiring to their cell-like rooms.43 The soldiers’ youthful vulnerability is emphasised by a scene in which they discover a group of children out camping.
+In the regimented, imprisoning headquarters, the young men, led by Scum’s “daddy” John Blundell, eat and wash communally before retiring to their cell-like rooms.44 The soldiers’ youthful vulnerability is emphasised by a scene in which they discover a group of children out camping.
 The Commander seems troubled by one child staring up in fear at the platoon, a reflection of the mysterious armed confrontations suffered by his own young charges, and a foreshadowing of his own guilt.
-The soldiers’ youthful vulnerability is emphasised by a scene in which they discover a group of children out camping.
-The Commander seems troubled by one child staring up in fear at the platoon, a reflection of the mysterious armed confrontations suffered by his own young charges, and a foreshadowing of his own guilt.
-Again, these are ideas described in the source book: “It’s a bit like playing hide and seek […] Grown-ups playing children’s games with death the only winner.”44
+Again, these are ideas described in the source book: “It’s a bit like playing hide and seek […] Grown-ups playing children’s games with death the only winner.”45

 In their 1983 book Televising Terrorism, Philip Schlesinger, Graham Murdock and Philip Elliott discuss the film Who Dares Wins (1982) and its associated novel The Tiptoe Boys in terms of tensions in the official perspective between maintaining order and maintaining the rule of law, finding in The Tiptoe Boys “reactionary populist sentiments” regarding serving in Northern Ireland: